Chinorea/gNB-EMC-dashboard/docs/UserGuide.md

 **Q: How much historical data is stored?**
 **A:** The dashboard maintains approximately 200 data points for performance charts.
 Older data is automatically rotated to maintain performance.

+### Board-Specific Questions

+**Q: What EdgeQ-specific features are supported?**
+**A:** The dashboard supports EdgeQ's commissioning automation, gnb_ctl control interface, EdgeQ-specific attribute monitoring (SoC temperature, radio parameters), and automatic configuration file generation and enhancement.

+**Q: How does EdgeQ commissioning automation work?**
+**A:** The system automatically runs `gnb_commission -g` and handles the interactive commissioning process, including filename customization and profile selection.
+The generated configuration is automatically enhanced with board-specific settings.

+**Q: What happens if EdgeQ commissioning fails?**
+**A:** The system will log detailed error information and fall back to manual configuration.
+Check the commissioning logs and ensure EdgeQ software is properly installed.
+You can also try running commissioning manually and then restarting the dashboard.

 ---

 ## 📚 Glossary

 ### Technical Terms

+**Board Factory**
+A software design pattern used to create board-specific instances based on detected or specified board type, enabling support for multiple hardware platforms.

+**Multi-Board Architecture**
+The dashboard's extensible design that supports multiple types of 5G gNB hardware platforms through a common interface.

 **gNB (5G Node B)**
 The base station in a 5G network that provides radio coverage and connects user equipment to the core network.